BANANAQUESTTWO/BananaQuestTwo/README.md

 You can roam free in the overworld, Planato City, and your home.
-Talking to your mom initiates the game's current first and only line of dialogue.
+There is dialogue in the game, but it's pretty mediocre.
+You can enter K226, but you can move through everything and can't leave.